Vmjkom/Open-Assistant/model/model_training/README.md

 ## Setting up enviroment for Puhti/Mahti

 Add this tykky container wrapper to your PATH
+`export PATH=/projappl/project_2007628/villekom/OA_tykky/bin:$PATH`
 It includes most of the depencies and is equipped with python version 3.10

-`export PATH=/projappl/project_2007628/OA_tykky/bin:$PATH`
+More about tykky container wrappers here: https://docs.csc.fi/computing/containers/tykky/

-Now pip install local packages model_training and oasst_data into your userspace or venv
+Now follow the requirements section for pip installing the local packages "model_training" and "oasst_data" into your userspace or venv
+Successful running of the pytests is not a requirement for training to work and havent been configured for Lumi/Puhti

+## Requirements

-`pip install -e ..` (pyproject.toml resides in the model directory)
+`pip install -e ..` (pyproject.toml resides in the parent directory)

 Make sure the oasst_data module is installed